duyphong1204/Logseq/pages/ULISS___Sem4___General Geography Of The UK & The US___Unit 5%3A Wales.md

 					- Located here is
 						- Saint Woolos's Cathedral
 						- a notable museum
-						- art gallery.
+						- art gallery
 		- Most of the rest of Wales is mountainous.
-			- because of this, communication between north and south used to be difficult.
+			- Because of this, communication between north and south used to be difficult.
 			- As a result, each part of Wales has closer contact with its neighbouring part of England than it does with other parts of Wales
 				- the north with Liverpool
 				- mid-Wales with the English west midlands.
 			- The area round Mount Snowdon in the north-west of the country is very beautiful and is the largest National Park in Britain.
 			- The highest peak, Snowdon, is 1,085 m.
-				- you can reach the summit on foot or by the mountain railway, which is 7 km long.
+				- You can reach the summit on foot or by the mountain railway, which is 7 km long.
 	- ## Weather and climate
 		- The climate of Wales, like that of England, is mild and moist.
 		- The average daily temperature in July is 16°C, and in January it is 4°C.